JamesPC44/USC_UpperDivision_Spring2019/marathon_madness/README.md

 ```

 $k$ will be an integer in $2\hdots1\cdot10^7$

+Each line $x_n, y_n$ thereafter specifies a single file index.
+There will be
+$k$ many file indices specified, one per line.
+The input will consist of $k+1$
+lines in total.
+Each file index will have it's two fragments separated by
+exactly one space character.

 Each $x_n$ and $y_n$ will be strings containing between one and five uppercase
 latin letters.
 They will always match the regular expression `[A-Z]{1,5}`.